Want to learn how to optimize your site with WordPress SEO, but don’t know how to get started?

 Getting the WordPress SEO Basics Down

 Before you get started, make sure your website is set up for SEO.
-The next 4 questions will kick everything into gear.
+Answering the following 4 questions will help you kick everything into gear.

 You can think of “index” as another word for database.
-When Google indexes a website, they input that site’s information into their database.
+When Google indexes a website, they input that site’s information into its database.

 If your website isn’t in their database, users won’t find your website over search.
 It’s critical to make sure your site is indexed.